sueszli/blog/choosing a note taking app.md

    - unpopular and only used in the python community.
    - very elegant: lets you write nested blocks and lists (the only markup language that does this).

-in conclusion, the only 2 options here are html and markdown.
+in conclusion, the only 2 formats worth considering are: html, markdown.

 <br><br>